Proper nutrition for diseases of the nervous system. Muscular dystrophy

 1. Etiology

-In the development of alimentary dystrophy, not only quantitative, but also qualitative indicators of the diet, especially the lack of proteins, are important.
+In the development of nutritional dystrophy, not only quantitative, but also qualitative indicators of the diet, especially the lack of proteins, are important.
 With a lack of proteins and fats, there is a lack of essential amino acids, fatty acids and fat-soluble vitamins.

 2. Pathogenesis